isomerpages/moe-damaisec/_our-curriculum/Co Curricular Activities (CCA)/Dragonboating.md

 permalink: /our-curriculum/co-curricular-activities-cca/dragonboating/
 description: ""
 third_nav_title: Co Curricular Activities (CCA)
+variant: markdown
 ---
-The Damai Dragonboat team is an exhilarating water sports CCA that is part of the school's Learning for Life Programme (LLP).
+The Damai Dragonboat team is an exhilarating water sports CCA that is part of the school's Learning for Life Programme (LLP).&nbsp;

 The Dragonboat team challenges its members to go beyond their limits.
-Challenging weekly training sessions hone the students' skills and techniques and teach them the value of resilience.
+Challenging weekly training sessions hone the students' skills and techniques and teach them the value of resilience.&nbsp;

-The return to normalcy from Covid restrictions has increased water training time and allowed our boys to develop the sense of team that is essential to the Dragonboat experience.
-The Inter-school Dragonboat competition further gave the boys a common goal that bonded them in their efforts – the synchronicity of the hard pulls can only be achieved during training and have to be demonstrated during competition.
+The Inter-school Dragonboat competition further gives the boys a common goal which bonds them in their efforts – the synchronicity of the hard pulls can only be achieved during training and have to be demonstrated during competition.

 <h4><strong>Achievements</strong><strong>&nbsp;&amp; Highlights</strong></h4>
 <style type="text/css">